 In this paper, we study packet scheduling algorithms for the photonic packet switch.
 In the packet switch, packet loss is caused by the contention of more than two packets destined for the same output port.
-In the conventional electronic switch, the output times of those packets are shifted by a store-and-forward technique utilizing RAM (Random Access Memory), and resolving packet contention is a simple procedure.
+In the conventional electronic switch, the output times of

+The author is with Cybermedia Center, Osaka University, Ibaraki, Osaka, 567-0047 Japan those packets are shifted by a store-and-forward technique utilizing RAM (Random Access Memory), and resolving packet contention is a simple procedure.
 However, in the photonic packet switch, we need to take other approaches because RAM in an optical domain is still not available.
 For instance, optical buffering is achieved by using optical fiber delay lines (FDL) for packet contention resolution [1]-[4].
 Using FDL, packets are stored in different lengths of delay lines, through which the departing times of packets are time-shifted.
 Another technique used for resolving packet contention is to introduce wavelength conversion on FDL, where the wavelengths of more than two packets contending the same output port are converted to different wavelengths by using tunable wavelength converters.
 Although wavelength conversion requires a higher hardware cost, it results in a better performance [5], [6].
 However, once the packet is injected into the FDL, it cannot be sent to the output port for the time duration corresponding to the length of FDL.
 Thus, we need an effective packet scheduling algorithm for WDM-based FDL (or WDM-FDL in short), and this is the main subject of this paper.